hennessymatt/ucompress.py/README.md

 * Constant and deformation-dependent permeabilities

-The code uses SymPy to generate exact derivatives of hyperelastic strain energies and permeabilities, so it is easy to extend and customise the material properties.
+The code uses SymPy to generate exact derivatives of hyperelastic strain energies and permeabilities.
+This makes it easy to extend and customise the material properties without having to manually update the entries in the Jacobian matrix.